Skip to content

 Ranti Bam engages with the feminine; confronting notions of fragility, vulnerability, and care.
 Her recent practice explores multivalent concepts of anima–which in Latin represents the soul and in Jungian philosophy is defined as the feminine spirit tied to emotion, empathy, and sensitivity rooted in the unconscious.
 Bam creates clay forms that embody this life force in two related bodies of work: abstract vessels and Ifas.

 Interspersed throughout the gallery and perched on stools, the artist’s meditative Ifas reference the body and ritual practice.
 The torso-length vessels are shaped by the artist’s physical embrace.
 These forms subsequently pucker, crack, and sometimes collapse in on themselves during the firing process; a compelling metaphor for fragility.
 The Ifas are rendered in raw earth-toned stoneware and terracotta, some a copper color, rich with red iron oxide and others stone, ashy gray, and deep charcoal black.
 “Ifa” in Yoruba means both (ifá): divination and (I –fàá): to pull close, reflecting on the transformation from pure material to states of expression.
-The stools that the vessels rest upon, known as ‘akpoti’, are integral to indigenous life and are used to facilitate spiritual and material sustenance; rest, communal gathering, and the display of wares at the marketplace.
+The stools that the vessels rest upon, known as ‘akpoti’, are integral to indigenous life and are used to facilitate spiritual and material sustenance; rest and communal gathering.
 Bam symbiotically fuses these supports with the vessels, presenting her Ifas as votive offerings or "portals" to another sphere.

 Through her work in clay, Bam searches for a new state of consciousness, one that is unbound.
 Her colorful abstract vessels and corporeal Ifas emit an interior spirit that encourages public contemplation and invites us to embrace vulnerability.